cabouman/mbirjax/docs/source/examples.rst

 +++++++++++++++++++++++++++++++++++

 A:  If your reconstruction is blurry, the first thing to try is to increase the sharpness parameter.
 Values of ``sharpness=1.0`` or ``sharpness=2.0`` are typical, but larger values can further improve sharpness.
+You can also increase the assumed SNR by setting the parameter ``snr_db=35`` or ``snr_db=40``.
+This is similar to increasing sharpness but will also create higher contrast edges in the image.

 If the reconstruction remains blurry, it is often the case that some geometry parameter is incorrectly set for your data.
 Typical problems include an incorrect center of rotation (change ``det_channel_offset``), incorrect rotation direction (reverse the angles using ``angles[::-1]``), or an incorrect ``source_detector_dist`` or  ``source_iso_dist`` for cone beam reconstructions.